sgizm/SousChefSusana/Documents/WiDS-Miami-2021-Abstract.md

 In this presentation we discuss the design of the conversational agent Sous Chef Susana, and how we research, enumerate, and prioritize the design and implementation of its (sub-)modules.

-We are going to discuss relevant data acquisition and processing, what kind of machine learning algorithms to be used of which functionalities.
+Furthermore, we are going to discuss relevant data acquisition and processing, what kind of machine learning algorithms to be used of which functionalities.
 Susana's concrete dialogs and related user experience design are also discussed.